HAIAI/nlp-qa/README.md

 ## GCP Setup

 [Google Cloud Platform (GCP)](https://cloud.google.com/) offers $300 in credits for 365 days towards most of their compute services, notably including access to GPUs.
 Using these resources is strictly optional.
-However, if you plan to pursue a final project that requires intensive model development and re-training the model and do not otherwise have access to a GPU, this resource may be very helpful. **It is critical that you turn off your GPUs when they are not being used to avoid burning through the credits quickly.**
+However, if you plan to pursue a project that requires intensive model development and re-training the model and do not otherwise have access to a GPU, this resource may be very helpful. **It is critical that you turn off your GPUs when they are not being used to avoid burning through the credits quickly.**

 To begin, follow the instructions on their website to begin your free trial.
 Note that although a credit card must be supplied, you will not be charged, and the billing account will be automatically deactivated once the credits expire.